 A superb plant with very curious twisted, spiraling foliage, well suited to aquatic containers and boggy, poorly drained areas; best used in the foreground or in a container

-Curly Wurly Corkscrew Rush's attractive twisted grassy leaves remain green in colour throughout the season.
+Curly Wurly Corkscrew Rush is primarily valued in the garden for its ornamental upright and spreading habit of growth.
 It features subtle bracted brown frilly flowers at the ends of the stems from early summer to early fall.
-The fruit is not ornamentally significant.
+Its attractive twisted grassy leaves remain green in colour throughout the season.

 Curly Wurly Corkscrew Rush is an open herbaceous perennial grass with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.